 Extension Cord and Power Strip Use

 Improper use of flexible and temporary wiring such as extension cords, multi-outlet adapters, uninterruptible power supplies, and power strips can present both fire and electrical shock hazards.
-The following is a list of rules for proper use of extension cords and power strips at TWU.
+The following are guidelines for proper use of extension cords and power strips at TWU.

-- Larger appliances, such as microwaves and refrigerators, must not be plugged into a power strip or extension cord.
+Larger appliances, such as microwaves and refrigerators, may not be plugged into a power strip or extension cord.
 Such appliances must be plugged directly into a properly installed outlet.

-- Never use a three to two prong plug adapter!
-If you only have two prong outlets, contact Facilities Management & Construction for assistance.
+Never use a three to two-prong plug adapter!
+If your space only has two-prong outlets, contact Facilities Management & Construction for assistance.

-- When using electrical equipment, including extension cords, near any source of moisture or outdoors; the equipment must be plugged into a Ground Fault Circuit Interrupter (GFCI) equipped outlet or a GFCI adapter plugged directly into the outlet.
+When using electrical equipment, including extension cords, near any source of moisture (including outdoors), the equipment must be plugged into a Ground Fault Circuit Interrupter (GFCI) equipped outlet or a GFCI adapter plugged directly into the outlet.

-- And of course, never use any extension cord or power strip that has any signs of damage or overheating!
-This includes any indication of damage to the insulation, such as a cord wrapped in electrical tape.
+Never use extension cords or power strips that have any signs of damage or overheating.
+This includes any indication of damage to the insulation, such as a cord wrapped with electrical tape.

 Below are photographic examples of the above rules for clarification.
-A downloadable PDF depicting the Flexible Cord Examples below is also available.
+A downloadable PDF depicting the Extension Cord and Power Strip Guidelines is also available.